 Using a smart workflow tool like mpro5 allows you to carry out continuous auditing of your merchandising activities – so nothing is left to chance.

-Highly customisable dashboards allow you and your teams to zoom in on the data that matters most in your respective roles.
+Highly customizable dashboards allow you and your teams to zoom in on the data that matters most in your respective roles.
 A marketing director, for example, will have different priorities to a store manager, and will need different data to support them.

 Equally, with all your data in a single cloud location – and interconnected with all your other departments – you can zoom out to see exactly what’s happening across your business in real time, 24/7.